 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Other Food-Borne Illnesses

 Precautions to prevent seafood poisoning may be needed.

 Insect- and Arthropod-Borne Diseases

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Low risk of violent crime (sexual assault) exists throughout the country, mainly in remote areas (particularly beaches) and in and near bars and nightclubs.
+Low risk of violent crime (assault) exists throughout the country, mainly in remote areas (especially beaches) and in and near bars and nightclubs.